catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 ## General

 * What proven UI/UX principles, code structure and testing data can we use instead of just our gut instinct?
-* Who can contribute their knowledge, skills and perspective to move this project forward?
+* **Who can _contribute_ their knowledge, skills and perspective to move this project _forward?_**
 * Is what we are working on part of a larger pattern?
 * Is there something that already exists that we can use instead of introducing something new?
 * What implications might the change have?
 Best case?
 Worst case?
+* What is the deadline?
+* What are measurable goals?

 ---

 ## User perspective

-* What types of users see this screen?
+* What types of users see this screen and what are their possible user intents?
-* What is the user intent of each of these user types?
 * Does the way how something works match the user's expectation of how it should work (mental model)?
 * **What is the most frequent user intent?
 Is it visually more prominent?**
-* Can we identify a user with a specific user intent and only show them what they need?
+* Can we identify a user with a specific user intent and only (or more prominently) show them what they need?
 * If users voiced a suggestion is it actually the solution to the issue they are having?
 * Does the user have an issue with the specific view or with a pattern?
+* How can we test/measure if the issue is resolved?
 * What could the user do to break this?

 ---